raspiblitz/raspiblitz/DietPi/install.md

 ![](after_reboot_with_2nd_HDD.png)

  Copied the blockchain manually on my main computer to the root /bitcoin folder
- Reinserted the HDDto the ODroid and booted up
+ Reinserted the HDD to the ODroid and booted up

  ssh admin@[IP-OF-YOUR-DROIDBLITZ]
 `./60finishHDD.sh`

-got this output here: [initial_setup_output](initial_setup_output.html) and the same when tried again with a fresh sdcard.
+got this output here: [initial_setup_output](initial_setup_output.html) and the same when tried again with a rebuilt sdcard.

 Stuck here now:
 ```